Top

 What is Chapter 13 Bankruptcy & How Can It Help?

-Chapter 13 bankruptcy, often referred to as the 'wage earner's plan', allows you to create a repayment plan to pay off debt over a period of three to five years.
+Chapter 13 bankruptcy, often referred to as the “wage earner’s plan,” allows you to create a repayment plan to pay off debt over a period of three to five years.
 This option is ideal for individuals who possess a regular income but are struggling to manage their debts.
 Chapter 13 can stop foreclosure, protect co-signers, and allow you to keep most of your assets, providing a substantial opportunity to get back on your feet financially.

-Moreover, Chapter 13 affords you the opportunity to restructure secured debts and catch up on missed payments over time, which is a significant advantage for homeowners and individuals with long-term investments.
+Moreover, Chapter 13 allows you to restructure secured debts and catch up on missed payments over time, which is a significant advantage for homeowners and individuals with long-term investments.
 We actively work on devising feasible repayment strategies that align with your cash flow, helping you maintain essential assets.
 This process not only improves your immediate financial situation but also establishes a healthier financial trajectory for the future, enabling you to refocus on growth and stability beyond the repayment period.

 Our Approach to Chapter 13 Bankruptcy